 The list of RRMs will be published on the Agency's website.
-However, during the registration process an applicant may request the Agency not to be included in the public RRM list.

 The Agency does not accept legal responsibility for any losses or damages arising from the failure of the RRM systems and any related process and procedure.
 In particular, the Agency's high-level review of the business continuity and security policies of each applicant does not imply any endorsement, guarantee of quality or acceptance of responsibility for the adequacy of any applicant's business continuity or security systems.